 12. Diversity means nothing.
 The essence of making people feel valued is giving them a sense of belonging.
 We have to find a way to make all these different people from all over the world feel like they are embraced here.

-Matthew Beatty is director of communications at The Miami Foundation.
+Matthew Beatty is senior director of communications and engagement at The Miami Foundation.